opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 #### Instructions for basic usage:

 1. Start the node responsible for publishing audio.
-Remember to modify the input topics using the arguments in step 2, if needed.
+If you have an audio capture device, then you can use the `audio_capture_node` as explained in the [prerequisites above](#prerequisites).

 2. You are then ready to start the speech command recognition node